inab/WfExS-backend/INSTALL.md

 Currently, both Nextflow and cwltool support secure and paranoid working directories when no container technology is set up.

-* When [Singularity](https://sylabs.io/singularity/) is set up, both Nextflow and cwltool support secure working directories when either singularity was compiled and set up with user namespaces support, or FUSE was set up at the system level in `/etc/fuse.conf` with the flag _`user_allow_other`_.
+* When [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org) mode is set up, both Nextflow and cwltool support secure working directories when either singularity was compiled and set up with user namespaces support, or FUSE was set up at the system level in `/etc/fuse.conf` with the flag _`user_allow_other`_.

-* When [Singularity](https://sylabs.io/singularity/) is set up, both Nextflow and cwltool support paranoid working directories when singularity was compiled and set up with user namespaces support.
+* When [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org) is set up, both Nextflow and cwltool support paranoid working directories when singularity (or apptainer) was compiled and set up with user namespaces support.

 * When [Docker](https://www.docker.com/) or [Podman](https://podman.io/) are set up, there is no support for secure or paranoid working directories due technical and architectural limitations.